omgol411/disobind/README.md

 ```
 Check all the paths in the constructor before running the script.

-The contact maps from AF2/AF3 contact maps are corrected based on the pLDDT, PAE, and ipTM cutoffs if any.
+The contact maps from AF2/AF3 predicted structures are corrected based on the pLDDT, PAE, and ipTM cutoffs if any.
 The output is a dictionary for all tasks (contact map and interface residue prediction, across CG resolutions: 1, 5, 10) from AF2 and AF3.

 ### Perform analysis